AlbinTouma/4chan/README.md

-# Signal Sifter
+# Crime-Sifter

 Sweden faces a growing crime epidemic, but public access to detailed crime data remains limited despite extensive media coverage, particularly of gang violence.
-Signal-Sifter seeks to address this gap by using alternative data sources to map crimes and their locations.
+Crime-Sifter seeks to address this gap by using alternative data sources to map crimes and their locations.

 One of the key resources explored is Flashback Forum, a popular Swedish platform where users discuss crime, share media links, and analyze court cases.